 Do any of the current iPhone models support 5G?

-No, none of Apple's current or previous iPhone models, including the iPhone XS and XR, support 5G, and they never will because they require a hardware upgrade to connect to 5G networks.
+No, none of Apple's current or previous iPhone models, including the iPhone 11 and iPhone 11 Pro, support 5G, and they never will because they require a hardware upgrade to connect to 5G networks.

 This elevated performance is starting to enter the orbit of 5G.
 However, real world speeds are still likely to be far lower than early 5G speeds, and current expectations are that true stand-alone 5G will ultimately offer speeds of up to 10 to 20 times as fast, and will incorporate a range of new technologies and spectrum frequencies that will dramatically improve response times and capacity.

-The iPhone XS is fast, then.
+The iPhone 11 Pro is fast, then.
 But it’s not at 5G speeds.
 And that’s a situation Apple should want to remedy soon, as a survey reported by Barron’s shows “strong interest” in a 5G iPhone, with 18% of participants saying they’d pay $1,200 for such a phone.
-In contrast, 2019’s upcoming 4G models seemed far less appealing.
+In contrast, 2019’s 4G models seemed far less appealing to participants.
 So 5G could be a huge deal for Apple.

 When will Apple launch an iPhone 5G?

 In any case, whether or not the coronavirus affects things, multiple analysts - including Ming-Chi Kuo, who has a great track record - have predicted that some of this year’s iPhone 12 range will support 5G, but even in 2020 it might not be widely available – Forbes predicts that “it could be that significant volumes may not be available until 2021”.

 However, Kuo has recently said that he expects there will be four iPhone 12 models, and that all of them will support 5G (or at least optionally do so), suggesting there will be no shortage of them.

 This would also presumably mean there would be a relatively affordable 5G iPhone available then, alongside the pricier models.
 Kuo adds that he believes all three of them will support both mmWave and sub-6GHz spectrum, essentially meaning they’d support all possible 5G frequency bands, for the fastest speeds and greatest reliability.